eqni/Major-Project/misc/proposal.md

 ### Needs to have List

-- Start screen
+- Start Screen
 - Tutorial
 - Money Counter
-- Plant State Description
+- Plant Description
 - Controllable Character
 - Greenhouse Level [Where you grow plants]
 - Shop Level [Where you sell plants]